 About

-Delivered in association with The Lyric Theatre’s musical production of ‘Good Vibrations’ at the Grand Opera House, come explore the story of punk music in Belfast on this walking tour!
+Come explore the story of punk music in Belfast on this walking tour, with a specialist music guide who has loved punk music since the 1970s!
 Since bands like The Outcasts, Rudi, Stiff Little Fingers, Ruefrex and Victim erupted onto the scene in Belfast back in the late 1970s, Belfast punk has held a special place in music history, near and far.

 A soundtrack of punk music will be played at each stop, including ‘70s tracks by Rudi, The Outcasts, Stiff Little Fingers, The Undertones and more, as well as tracks by contemporary punk-linked bands such as Wood Burning Savages, Problem Patterns and Cherym.